Watchmaker Glossary

 Nocturlabe

-Hand-held protractor that allows you to determine the time at night by observing the position of the Big Dipper.
+Hand-held protractor which allows you to determine the time at night by observing the position of the Great Bear.

 O